robertosillitti/Hierarchical-Regression-Bayesian-Model/README.md

 To estimate the model parameters, I implemented a **Gibbs sampling algorithm**, a Markov Chain Monte Carlo (MCMC) algorithm that iteratively samples from the full conditional distributions of each parameter.
 It is particularly suitable in Bayesian settings, where closed-form solutions are often unavailable.

 ---
+### Repository Structure
+In this repository you will find:
+- R scripts containing all the necessary code to specify the model, implement the Gibbs Sampler, and generate plots and tables.
+Each script includes comments and interpretation of the results (mostly based on the graphical output, see the PDF for details).
+- PDF report with the most relevant code excerpts, data visualizations, plots, and a detailed discussion of the findings.
+- README file providing an overview of the entire project.

 ### Requirements
 Packages: `openxlsx`,`dplyr`,`coda`,`gridExtra`,`MASS`,`Matrix`,`knitr`,`ggplot2`,`bayesplot`,`tidyr`